cysouw/diathesis/text/c05_case.md

 ## Diatheses with promotion to object

-In this chapter, I have tried to separate between the demotion of an object (antipassive or drop, see [@sec:case-object-demotion]) and the promotion of an accusative (applicative or addition, this section).
-However, for 'covert' diatheses I cannot find any substantive difference between these phenomena, except for a faint semantic impression that covert applicatives do not imply an accusative object (but allow it), while bare antipassive imply an accusative object (but allow it to be dropped).
+In this chapter, I have tried to distinguish between the demotion of an object (antipassive or drop, see [@sec:case-object-demotion]) and the promotion of an accusative (applicative or addition, this section).
+However, for 'covert' diatheses I cannot find any substantial difference between these phenomena, except for a faint semantic impression that covert applicatives do not imply an accusative object (but allow it), while bare antipassives imply an accusative object (but allow it to be dropped).
 It remains a clear desideratum to put this intuitive differentiation on stricter grammatical footing.

 ### --- [ Ø > OBJ ] --- *Ergebnisakkusativ* {.unnumbered}

 ### [ N– | NA ] Added result {#sec:case-accusative-addition}

-There are various kinds of objects that can be added to apparent intransitives as an added result.
+There are various kinds of objects that can be added to apparent intransitives as a result.
 For example: a competitive entity in sports [@next a], the result of an action [@next b], the name of the result of an action [@next c] and possibly many others [@next d,e].

 ::: ex
 a.
 Er ist/hat den Marathon gelaufen.